deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 #### https listener

-!!! tip - We recomment that you always use a secure conntection with https for your web services.
+!!! tip We recomment that you always use a secure conntection with https for your web services.
 For this to work, you need to setup a certificate in the reverse proxy.
 Please follow this [guide](https://certbot.eff.org/instructions?ws=nginx&os=snap) for a setup with letsencrypt.
-- By default ports 80 and 443 are open for public IPs.
+!!! tip By default ports 80 and 443 are open for public IPs.
-- Nginx must be setup properly to use the certificate and allow connections over port 443.
+!!! tip Nginx must be setup properly to use the certificate and allow connections over port 443.

 You can add another listener for https to the load balancer.
 Go to network and loadbalancers and select the loadbalancer you want to create the additional listener for.
 Select the 'Listeners' tab, click on 'Create Listener' to open the listener creation panel.